Adrianordp/digital_twin_backend/README.md

    ✅ Basic Python logging added to SimulationManager.
 See below for usage and configuration.

 8. **Documentation**
-   ⬜ Next: Update README and API docs to reflect the new session-based workflow.
+   ✅ Done!
+README and API docs updated to reflect the new session-based workflow.

 ---